dannyvelas/my-astro-website/src/pages/posts/reflection-on-apl.md

 description: 'Some reflection on the APL language after trying it out a little bit'
 author: 'Daniel Velasquez'
 tags: ["apl"]
+public: true
 ---

 When I was in college, I took a parallel computing class.
 One of the projects of this class was to was to write a C program that computed a given generation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), using parallelism via [OpenMP](https://www.openmp.org/).
 My solution was about 117 lines of code.

-Two years ago, I came across a crazy language called [APL](https://en.wikipedia.org/wiki/APL_(programming_language)).
+Two years ago, I came across a crazy language called [APL](https://en.wikipedia.org/wiki/APL_\(programming_language\)).
 I was drawn to it after watching [this video](https://www.youtube.com/watch?v=a9xAKttWgP4) which demonstrates how one could compute a given generation of Conway's Game of Life, in only one line of APL code.
 This was interesting to me.
 For a long time, I had waited for a chance to learn some APL and play around with it.

 Finally, at the end of 2023, I had an opportunity to do so by solving some problems from [Advent of Code (AOC) 2023](https://adventofcode.com/2023) in APL<sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup>.

 As I learned APL, I noted down the qualities that I liked about it, as well as the qualities that I didn't like about it.

 These are some of the qualities that I liked about APL:

 - An emphasis on functional programming
 - An emphasis on programming via a REPL, while still allowing a way to invoke the interpreter on an arbitrary file
 - A language server client available in Visual Studio Code

 These are some of the qualities that I didn't like about APL:

 - Not being mutually intelligible with popular languages
 - Some ambiguity in order-of-operations
 - Extensive use of combinatory logic